RDCEP/county-data/README.md

 # county-data

-Manager of arbitrary collected data on US counties.
+Manager of arbitrary collected data of US counties, or at the county-year level.

 This is a general system, for anyone who has county-level data and wants to include joint analyses.
 The subdirectories in this